Naming your gun dog – important things to consider

 Getting a puppy is an exciting time filled with wonder and expectations.
-There are many decisions that you will make while you plan for his arrival but one that is often overlooked, or at least not given the consideration it deserves, is what to name the puppy.
+There are many decisions to make while you plan for your pup’s arrival but one that is often overlooked, or at least not given the consideration it deserves, is naming your hunting dog puppy.

 Why does it matter?

 You may wonder, why does that even matter?
 And if the pup is only a companion, it may not make much difference in the long run.
-But if that new pup is going to be your hunting companion or if you have any plans to compete in hunt tests or field trials, what you name the pup does matter.
+But if that new pup is going to be a working dog, your hunting companion, or if you have any plans to compete in hunt tests or field trials, what you name the pup does matter.

 Here are some things to keep in mind when choosing a name for your hunting dog.

-Select a name that is easy to pronounce.
+Select a name that is easy to pronounce and easy to say.
 Dogs may respond better to one syllable names, or very simple two syllable ones.

 Avoid names where the first syllable sounds like “No”.
-Since this is command is used for reprimands, we do not want to confuse the puppy.
+Since NO is a command used for reprimands, we do not want to confuse the puppy.
+Names like Noah or Beau, can make it difficult for your dog to learn.

 - Avoid names that sound similar or rhyme with basic commands.
-For example, Sit – Brit, Heal – Teal.
+For example, SIT – Brit, HEEL – Teal.
 See list below.

-Here are some of the commands we use regularly when training at Otter Tail Kennels:
+Here are some of the commands we use regularly when training at Otter Tail Kennels.
+These are common commands used by most training professionals, so it is a good practice to avoid names that sound like or rhyme with these commands.

 Sit | No | Here | Fetch |